evgeniylapta/castlewars/README.md

 - **Map settlement with Bots**.
 Sequentially fill map sectors with bots instead of random placement.
 - **Bot simple AI**.
 Simple bot AI that can order and send troops to nearby castles in real time.

+**To run the game:**
-To run the game, simply call **"docker-compose up"** from the root directory of the project.
-Wait for all containers to finish deployment, and then access the game through **"localhost:3000"** in your web browser.
+- Call **"docker-compose up"** from the root directory of the project.
+- Wait for all containers to finish deployment
+- Access the game through **"localhost:3000"** in a web browser.